coder/code-server/README.md

 - 64-bit host.
 - At least 1GB of RAM.
 - 2 cores or more are recommended (1 core works but not optimally).
-- Secure connection over HTTPS or localhost (required for service workers).
+- Secure connection over HTTPS or localhost (required for service workers and clipboard support).
 - For Linux: GLIBC 2.17 or later and GLIBCXX 3.4.15 or later.
 - Docker (for Docker versions of `code-server`).